 Youth in sixth grade through high school are invited into one of our youth fellowships.
 For sixth through eighth grade, youth are a part of the Junior Youth Fellowship (JYF).
-The JYF meets weekly on Tuesday nights during the school year for youth group as well as monthly service opportunities in Bridgewater and beyond, fun activities like laser tag and more, and a week long mission project in July.
+The JYF meets weekly on alternating Wednesday nights during the school year for youth group as well as monthly service opportunities in Bridgewater and beyond.
+We hold fun activities like laser tag and more, and a week long mission project in July.

-Our JYF recently returned from their annual Mission Trip.
+This past summer, the JYF returned from their annual Mission Trip.
 The youth, along with their advisors and director, visited the Philly Project.
 Together, they worked on repairing a home!
 What a wonderful way to work in mission together and share Christ’s love with those around them!

 High school students get to be a part of the Methodist Youth Fellowship (MYF).
-The MYF also meets every Tuesday night during the school year for youth group, while having even more opportunities for service and fun throughout the year.
+The MYF also meet on alternating Wednesday nights during the school year for youth group, while having even more opportunities for service and fun throughout the year.
 The MYF are a part of several overnight retreats both in and out of New Jersey throughout the year as well as a week long service project every June.
-This year, our MYF participated in a mission trip to West Virginia.
+This past year, our MYF participated in a mission trip to West Virginia.

 We support our college students and young adults through ministries of prayer, sending reminders (edible and otherwise) that they aren’t forgotten through the Guardian Angels program, and also opportunities to reconnect with their home church back in Bridgewater wherever they may live.